New Study on Addictions in Young Adults

 Some of these reservations include:

 It is crucial that young adults enter a program that understands these specific difficulties and can thoroughly address these concerns.
-At Immersion Recovery Center we focus on teaching our young adult clients how to be sober as a young person.
+At The Immersion Program we focus on teaching our young adult clients how to be sober as a young person.
 We have highly-experiences psychologists who know how to work with young adults, and the sober community near Immersion in Delray Beach has an extremely active community of young people in recovery.

 Addictions in Young Adults